sheldonhull/sheldonhull.github.io/_posts/2019-03-11-debugging-type-binding-in-powershell.md

 ---
 title: Debugging Type Binding in PowerShell
 date: '2019-03-18'
-last_modified_at: '2019-03-11'
+last_modified_at: '2019-03-12'
 toc: false
 excerpt: >-
-  What is the best way to debug more efficiently complicated parameter binding and type casting scenarios in PowerShell.
+  What is the best way to debug more complicated parameter binding and type casting scenarios in PowerShell.
 tags:
   - powershell
   - deep-dive